google/WebFundamentals/src/site/tools/code_debug.markdown

 }
 {% endhighlight %}

-Reload and resize browser to see how styles look:
+Reload and resize browser to see how the styles look:

 IMAGE PLACEHOLDER